fdschneider/bexis_traits/whitepaper_draft.md

 ### The concept of functional traits in biodiversity research

 Functional traits are phenotypic characteristics that are related to the fitness and performance of an organism.

+Traits can be measurements of morphology of animals or plants, life-history traits such as reproductive strategies, physiological traits including metabolism and photosynthetic activity, feeding traits, biochemical and isotopic compounds, as well as environmental traits.

+Source of trait data: measurements, literature values, expert knowledge.

+Some studies propose a differentiation of effect traits and response traits (or  performace and fitness traits), which may be depending on the research question.

+Given this range of measures, traits are assessed with multiple questions in mind.

+at individual scale: evolution of adaptive traits, intraspecific variation, at species scale: Morphology and phylogeny, ecological function and trophic role, biotic interactions. at ecosystem scale: functional composition of communities, community weighted means and variance, ecosystem service provisioning. at global spatial and temporal scale: global spectrum of form and function, biogeography, palaeoecology

 A focus on functional traits allows to describe the role of a species in an ecosystem or its ability to persist under certain environmental conditions.
-The applications of functional traits to date are widespread across all disciplines of ecological research and range from the description of functional diversity of communities

 Traits help in bridging individual level behaviour and physiology into processes at the ecosystem scale.